Complexity of Reconfiguration in Surface Chemical Reaction Networks

 \textbf{Swap Reactions.} A reaction of the form $A + B \rightleftharpoons B + A$ is called a \emph{swap reaction}.

-\textbf{\boldmath $k$-Burnout.} In the $k$-burnout variant of the model, each vertex of the system's graph can only switch states at most $k$ times (before ``burning out" and being stuck in it's final state).
+\textbf{\boldmath $k$-Burnout.} In the $k$-burnout variant of the model, each vertex of the system's graph can only switch states at most $k$ times (before ``burning out" and being stuck in its final state).